 How to get to Kjerag and Preikestolen

 The Pulpit Rock plateau seems to have been cut out with a knife.
 The right angled system of faults is very visible when viewed from above.
 One can imagine that enormous blocks on either side of the Pulpit Rock have plummeted into the Lysefjord.
 Along the whole fjord can be found so-called pressure-release faults, a particulary good example being the crack in the Pulpit Rock.
 When the Lysefjord glacier melted some 10.000 years ago, the pressure of the ice was removed and the rock.bed cracked.
 You can easily imagine what will happen when the cracks get deep enough.

 It is a great experience to be at the top of the plateau.

 Do you think the only thing to do in the Pulpit Rock area is to walk to the Pulpit Rock ?
-Not so.
 You can find exiting things to do here for days.

 Swim, fish, row, pick, berries, and mushrooms, study the fjord and fauna, scramble among huge bolders, visiting wartime hidingplaces - and above all to go walking.
 This is an eldorado for young and old alike.
 You can find exciting trails in mysterious woods.
 Or you can rely on the specially made orienteering map to guide you past enchanted woods, mossy boulders and idyllic small lakes.

 - Spa-hotell Velvære

 It is also wonderful to experience the Pulpit Rock from the fjord, either from a sightseeing boat or from a car ferry going from Lauvvik, Oanes, Stavanger, or from several other places of call on Lysefjorden.